ISAAC ALBÉNIZ (1860-1909)

 ROBERT CASADESUS (1899-1972)

 His early recordings have been reissued on a variety of labels.
 On APR 5601 are three live concerto performances with Barbirolli from the 1930s.
 Various works by French composers can be found on CASCAVELLE 2012 and CLASSICAL COLLECTOR 150072.
 EMI 69467 (part of the "French Pianists" series) contains his 1937 recording of 11 Scarlatti Sonatas.
 On PEARL 0068 may be found his first version of the Chopin Ballades plus works by Schumann, Ravel and others.
 French Sony has produced a sizable Casadesus edition mostly devoted to his later recordings, but a few items that originated on 78rpm are included.
 The defunct Dante label also issued a series of Casadesus CDs.
 In March 2019, Sony released a mammoth 65-CD box of all of Casadesus's recordings for American Columbia, dating from 1939 on.
-Scheduled for October 2019 release from APR is a 4-CD set of Casadesus's complete early (1928-39) discs for French Columbia, in transfers by Mark Obert-Thorn that will supersede all earlier CDs of this material.
-Included will be a previously-unissued 1931 version of the Mozart Concerto K537 (APR 7404)..
+In a late 2019 release, APR made available a 4-CD set of Casadesus's complete early (1928-39) discs for French Columbia, in transfers by Mark Obert-Thorn; these supersede all earlier CDs of this material.
+Included is a previously-unissued 1931 version of the Mozart Concerto K537 (APR 7404)..

 ALFREDO CASELLA (1883 - 1947)